BorderTech/java-common/README.md

 This is primarily a shared resources module used by qa-parent and potentially other BorderTech maven modules.

-## QA Overrides
+## qa-parent overrides

-The standard properties of the QA plugins can be set to override the bordertech defaults.

 ### Enforcer Plugin

-Refer to [plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/enforce-mojo.html) for all override details.
+Refer to [enforcer plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/enforce-mojo.html) for all override details.

 #### Skip enforcer